evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 Each newly inscribed asset immediately joins the asset pool and becomes eligible to win assets for future blocks.

-The system begins with a **seed index** of one or more initial assets, forming the first eligible pool for allocation.
+The system begins with a seed index of one or more assets, forming the first eligible pool for allocation.
 From this starting pool, new assets are issued and added automatically, creating a self-sustaining distribution cycle on-chain.

 ---